Concepts

 Python function annotated with the decorator @rule

-, which takes any number of parameters (including zero) and returns a value of one specific type.
-Rules must be annotated with type hints.
+.
+A rule can take any number of parameters, each of a specific type, and returns a value of a specific type.
+Rule parameters and return types must be annotated with type hints.

 For example, this rule maps (int) -> str